 UPDATES: Veerle has since done the Dutch “CATS”, as reported she would do, and I gave a link to a vid somewhere above.
 She was a swing member doing…

 “…(1st cover for Electra, 1st cover for Sylvani aka Jemima, and 2nd cover for Victoria).
 She took over the role of Jemima full-time in the summer of 2007.
 ‘CATS’ premiered in Rotterdam in October, and toured the Netherlands until October 2007.”
 (Wikipedia)

 Then she did “Les Miserables” (ensemble), “Oliver!” (ensemble/Charlotte) and “Musical Droomvlucht” (ensemble).
 From what I found out, she worked or works (not sure if she still does–dunno if it was a one-time deal or what) as a choreographer for Diluna Dansstudio.
-She choreographed their 2015 “CATS” musical, as can be seen below.
-They are the ONLY pics of the ever-elusive Veerle I’ve found from there.
+She choreographed their 2013 “CATS” musical, as can be seen below.
+They are the ONLY publicly published pics of the ever-elusive Veerle I’ve found from them.
 There’s not even a mention of her there except on NieuwsBlad.be.
 (I did find more pics of her related to the project, and since they are posted publicly, I will share on Facebook.)
 On the caption, she was said to be a top choreographer, so I am hazarding a guess that she’s been doing choreography these past years.

-We did try our luck by sending messages to her, but..well, we know our Veerle.
+We did try our luck by sending private messages to her, but..well, we know our Veerle.
 I just told her it’s okay and I’m just happy to have found her.
 Anyway, let’s just see if she attends the premiere of the new CATS movie.
 My guess is she won’t be there, but I’ll let her surprise us 🙂 [Ed.
 She wasn’t.
 No surprises there, really.]

 Veerle doing choreography for Diluna Dansstudio’s “CATS” show